 Please see how the ZIBBC series compares to dozens of other commentary series on the Bible Commentaries Comparison Chart.

-Reviews of the Zondervan Illustrated Bible Backgrounds Commentary Series
+Zondervan Illustrated Bible Backgrounds Commentary Series: Reviews

 The Old Testament volumes in the series won the Evangelical Christian Publishers Association’s Book Award for Bible Reference in 2011.
 The ECPA said, “This series brings to life the world of the Old Testament through informative entries and full-color photos and graphics.
 Here readers find the premier commentary set for connecting with the historical and cultural context of the Old Testament.”

 Pastor and author Dan Kimball praised the series:

 “To me, every Christian should own these commentaries.
 I say that very seriously because when you study Scripture without looking into the historical and cultural background of what was happening when each part of the Bible was written, we miss incredibly so much meaning, understanding and depth.
 Using these commentaries when studying Scripture turns our study into a multi-dimensional and extremely colorful study.
 You will have so many ‘Oh!
 That’s what that means!’ or ‘Now that makes sense!’ moments when studying with this commentary.
 I cannot imagine doing any study of the Bible without it quite honestly and couldn’t recommend a commentary of this type any higher.”

 Interviews from the ZIBBC series on Best Bible Commentaries